zeroluck/docs/sources/admin-guide/certificates/openid-connect.md

 # oxAuth Cryptographic Key Management

-The Cryptographic keys are published in oxAUth in the JWK Endpoint.
+The cryptographic keys are published in oxAuth in the JWK endpoint.
 A JSON Web Key (JWK) is a JavaScript Object Notation (JSON) data structure that represents a cryptographic key.

-You can get JWK enpoint by using OpenID Connect Discovery and reading the OpenID Connect Configuration Endpoint.
+You can get JWK endpoint by using OpenID Connect Discovery and reading the OpenID Connect Configuration Endpoint.
 For example:

 http://seed.gluu.org/.well-known/openid-configuration